lucacasu/Global-Arms-Trade/README.md

 ## How dependent is each country on Western or Eastern suppliers?

-The following plot maps the receiver countries by the share of TIV acquired from suppliers in the West (US, EU), East (RU, CN) and Others.
+The following plot maps the receiver countries closer to Western (US, EU), Easter (RU, CN) or OTHER suppliers according to their market shares.
 The bubble size indicates the country’s total TIV between 1995 and 2020.

 To split the plot by market concentration, the Herfindahl–Hirschman index (HHI) is mapped to the bubble colours, indicating higher concentration by one supplier axis.
-The HHI is the sum of the supplier’s squared market shares, input as a whole number. $\sum(s^2_1 + s^2_2 + ...s^2_n + )$
+The [HHI](https://www.investopedia.com/terms/h/hhi.asp) is the sum of the supplier’s squared market shares, input as a whole number. $\sum(s^2_1 + s^2_2 + ...s^2_n + )$

 Three key insights are observed: